 4. Babine Lake

-Babine Lake is the largest natural lake in the province.
+Babine Lake is the longest natural lake in the province.
 The lake is located in the Town of Burns Lake in central British Columbia.
 Babine Lake is 95 miles long and about 6 miles wide covering an area of 191 square miles including the islands within the lake.
 The lake drains into Babine River which is an important tributary of Skeena.
 Babine Lake is characterized by several provincial parks including Babine Lake, Red Bluff, and Topley Landing Provincial Parks.
 Babine Portage is located on the west end of Babine Lake.
 The campsite was used as an entry to the Hudson’s Bay Company post.

 3. Atlin Lake